gutsyfrogcl/faeria-event-log-proposal/README.md

 * `format`: A string representing the match format (`RANKED`, `UNRANKED`, `PHANTOM_PANDORA`, `PANDORA`).
 * `player`: A string with the handle of the player.
-* `enemy`: A string with the handle of the enemy player.
+* `opponent`: A string with the handle of the opponent.
 * `first`: A boolean that indicates whether the player plays first or not.

 For example (formatted for legibility):